Another Word For IN_PAIN

 Noun : Extreme pain.

-Noun : (biblical) The sufferings of Jesus Christ in the garden of Gethsemane.
+Noun : (biblical) The sufferings of Jesus Christ in the Garden of Gethsemane (often capitalized).

 ail